damianhakert/damianhakert.github.io/add_member_to_team_page.md

-# How to add a team member to GitLab’s website
+# How to add a team member to GitLab’s team page

 ## Add your picture